The Chronicle of Mountain Freehold, by Duchess Marieke

 The first of many Freehold events at Montgomery Manor, the “Harold Godwinson Memorial Tournament” was held in Sept.
 1980.
-Master Ekkehardt and Mistress Anna now inhabit this scenic site, which was built originally as a replica medieval village by an eccentric gentleman who allowed us use of the property.
+Master Ekkehardt and Mistress Anna later purchased and inhabited this scenic site, which was built originally as a replica medieval village by an eccentric gentleman who allowed us use of the property.
 At a Montgomery event in 1981, it was written into the chronicles, after a note that the event lost $50, “it is suggested that we not buy a keg of beer if so many people are brewing mead and wine.”

 In September of 1981, our shire’s rapid growth was acknowledged by the Royalty, who elevated us to the status of Barony (a larger and more formal group than a shire) and created Lady Mairi our founding Baroness.
 Before long, active subgroups (called cantons) start to form; these are Goblintooth Gap (Middlebury area) , Narrenbeck (Burlington town area), and Cambria Keep (UVM).

 Our new-found status as a Barony was not fated to last long.
 By spring of 1983, we entered our Time of Troubles, which ended with the resignation of Mairi as baroness, and her voluntary exile to the northeast corner of Vermont, where she founded a new shire called Smughandel Vei.
 Mountain Freehold, in a temporary state of upheaval as a baroness-less barony, chose Dafydd to serve as Baronial Vicar (confirmed by Royal Decree) until our status was clarified.